rnemeth90/rnemeth90.github.io/content/projects/2024-03-15-closing-gaps-in-infrastructure-monitoring.md

     - azure
 ---

-As infrastructure evolves quickly — new services, new clusters, new patterns — monitoring coverage has a tendency to lag behind.
-This project was a deliberate, systematic effort to catch up: a full review of our infrastructure and application monitoring to find and close gaps in alerting and performance visibility.
+Infrastructure evolves fast, and monitoring coverage always lags behind.
+Full review of what we were actually monitoring to find and close the gaps in alerting and visibility.

-The core problem was straightforward: as our footprint changed, our metrics coverage hadn't kept pace, leaving blind spots around fundamentals like CPU, memory, disk usage, and network throughput on some resources.
-The project involved a full assessment across our cloud footprint to identify exactly where those metrics were missing, followed by implementing the missing alerting and writing standard operating procedures for how to respond when those new alerts fired.
+Problem was simple: as our footprint grew, metrics coverage didn't keep up.
+Blind spots on CPU, memory, disk, network throughput on various resources.
+Assessed everything, implemented missing alerting, wrote response procedures.

-The SOP piece mattered as much as the alerting itself — an alert that fires with no documented response plan just becomes noise.
-Pairing every new alert with "here's what you do when this fires" made the monitoring investment actually actionable for whoever was on call.
+Pairing every new alert with "here's what you do when this fires" was as important as the alert itself.
+An alert with no playbook is just noise.